CodeGra-de/CodeGra.fs/README.md

 CodeGrade Filesystem.

 ## Installation

 The CodeGrade Filesystem is an external application that can be installed on Windows, MacOS and GNU/Linux.
-To install it go to [The CodeGrade website](https://codegra.de/filesystem/) and follow the instructions there.
+To install it go to [The CodeGrade website](https://codegra.de/download-codegrade-filesystem/) and follow the instructions there.

+**NOTE** The filesystem used to be distributed as a package on [PyPI](https://pypi.org/). **This package is deprecated and outdated, and it should not be used anymore.**

 ### Dependencies

-The supplied installers automatically install all required dependencies for the CodeGrade Filesystem to work, these are:
+The supplied installers automatically install all dependencies for the required CodeGrade Filesystem to run, these are:

 - [Python 3](https://www.python.org/)
 - [Electron](https://github.com/electron/electron)
 - [FUSE (for MacOS)](https://osxfuse.github.io/)